These 9 lions are from the Mara Predator Project Lion Database.

 The names usually reference either a physical characteristic of a behavior unique to that particular lion.
 For example, one lion was given the name Sikiria, which means “he of the donkey”.
 This name was given to him because he liked to eat donkeys.
 This name and telling of stories about him, helps diffuse the anger and retaliation from the Maasai when Sikiria goes looking for a donkey.
 Now watchful eyes can keep Sikiria out of trouble and the donkeys safe by relaying messages about Sikiria’s location.

 It is also much easier to forgive behavior when you know the name the lion and their unique traits.
-Just like when my parents forgive me for throwing fig tree dirt and more recently for retaliatory tinkling on my mom’s suitcase.
+Just like we can forgive our cats for doing naughty things.
+Like when Gracey would throw fig tree dirt and for retaliatory tinkling on my suitcase after coming home from a trip.

 I would love for you to tell me which lion caught your eye and why.